MaximeBoulat/algorithms/README.md

 ###The app portion of this app features 3 tabs:

 * Maze: demonstrates maze generation, followed by path finding using breadth first graph traversal.
-* Views: demonstrates graph traversal to identify common superview and to identify a subview in the clone of a viewhierarchy.
+* Views: demonstrates graph traversal to identify common superview and to identify a subview in the clone of a view hierarchy.
 * Sierpinsky: An implementation of the Sierpinsky fractal using recursion.

 ###The Tests portion of the app runs and verifies the following algorithms in both Objective C and Swift: